 The setting is at a health care facility in a smaller city between 50 and 200 miles from Lexington.
 Transportation to their assigned location is the responsibility of the intern.

 The intern will work and live in the community location during the four-week rotation.
-Typical locations might include (but not limited to) Hazard, Morehead, Pikeville or Benton, Kentucky.
+Typical locations might include (but not limited to) Hazard, Morehead, Pikeville, Mount Vernon or Benton, Kentucky.

 Under AHEC guidelines, UK pays for lodging while the interns are at their community rotation.
-AHEC also pays for gasoline for transportation one round trip to their location.
+AHEC also pays for mileage for one round trip to their location.
 No additional travel money is given, nor is there a food allowance